Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Introduction

+\item To improve the fitting accuracy, we fit the FAS channel distribution using a more flexible GEV distribution, which incorporates an additional shape parameter to adjust the EVD type and has more flexible skewness and kurtosis to control the symmetry and tail behavior.
+Based on this, we obtain the scale, location and shape parameters of the GEV distribution as functions of the number of ports and antenna size, respectively, and derive closed-form expressions for OP and EC of FAS.
+Simulation results show that the GEV distribution provides a superior fit to the FAS channel, resulting in more accurate OP evaluation and improved EC accuracy.
+Moreover, the GEV distribution achieves accurate approximations of OP and EC with much lower computational complexity compared to existing methods. \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec:background} presents the system model of FAS and the classical extreme value theory (EVT).
 Section \ref{sec:evd} then discusses the rationale for modeling the FAS channel using the EVD from the perspective of weak dependence and realistic data modeling.
-Sections \ref{sec:gumbel} and \ref{sec:gev} evaluate the FAS performance using the Gumbel distribution and the GEV distribution, respectively, including the channel distribution fitting, the parameter fitting for the EVDs, the approximated OP and EC derivation, and simulation results.
+Sections \ref{sec:gumbel} and \ref{sec:gev} evaluate the FAS performance using the Gumbel and GEV distributions, respectively, including channel distribution fitting, EVD parameter fitting, approximate OP and EC derivations, and simulation results.
 Finally, we conclude the paper in Section \ref{sec:conclude}.